Daniel-KM/Omeka-S-module-BlockPlus/README.md

 Allow to specify some metadata to the page for theme creators.

+#### Page Title

+A template is added for this core block:
+- skip: do not display anything.
+To be used with a group of block to get html.

 #### Redirect to URL

 Allow to redirect the page to another page, inside or outside Omeka.
 It is